bbmokhtari/django-translations/docs/guide/models.rst

 The ``*relations`` parameter determines the instance's relations to apply the translations of.
 They must also be :class:`~translations.models.Translatable`.

-If successful, :meth:`~translations.models.Translatable.apply_translations`
+If successful,
+:meth:`~translations.models.Translatable.apply_translations`
-applies the translations of the instance and its relations on their translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` and returns ``None``.
+applies the translations of the instance and its relations on their :attr:`translatable fields \
+<translations.models.Translatable.TranslatableMeta.fields>` and returns
+``None``.
 If failed, it throws the appropriate error.

 .. note::